alexeagleson/nextjs-fullstack-app-template/README.md

 ![Login Step 04](https://res.cloudinary.com/dqse2txyi/image/upload/v1649184647/blogs/nextjs-fullstack-app-template/sign-in-step-04_yxhwid.png)

 And that's it!
 You now have basic authentication configured for your app.
 Trying refreshing and testing your logout button as well.

 You can use the `useSession()` hook to check for auth, you can read and process your token on the server side.
 Spend some time with the NextAuth docs to cover [all the different options you have](https://next-auth.js.org/configuration/options) for further development.

 You can also add any number of additional auth [providers](https://next-auth.js.org/providers/), each one will have to be configured and secrets generated on those platforms, but they all follow the same basic process as Google.
 In fact most are even simpler.

 ## Conclusion

 I hope you found this tutorial and learned something about setting up a solid and scaleable Next.js project for you and your team.

 This is the first part of a multi-part series on creating a production quality Next.js app template.
 In coming installments we will also look at:

-- Custom _document
 - An example app with multiple components, API routes, `getStaticProps` and `getServerSide` Props
 - Unit testing and end to end testing
 - Database connection with Prisma and your choice of DB adapter (we'll use Supabase and Postgres)